-Nomination documents for Christchurch City Council elections can be lodged at: Electoral Office Te Hononga Civic Offices, 53 Hereford Street, Christchurch
+Christchurch City Council Te Hononga Civic Offices, 53 Hereford Street, Christchurch 8013

-Or can be emailed to nomination2022@ccc.govt.nz
+Or can be emailed to nominations@ccc.govt.nz

-But should the documents be received by the Electoral Officer after the close of nominations the nomination is invalid.
+But should the documents be received by the electoral officer or deputy electoral officer after the close of nominations, the nomination is invalid.

-Nomination documents can be scanned as pdfs and emailed to the Electoral Officer, including evidence of the \$200 deposit if made by online banking.
+Nomination documents can be scanned as pdfs and emailed to the electoral officer, including evidence of the \$200 deposit if made by online banking.
 Candidate profile statements must be provided in text format (not pdf) and photos should be scanned as jpg files.

-It is the responsibility of the candidate to ensure all nomination documents are submitted together and they are all correct.

-The lodgement of nomination documents should not be left to the last minute.

-Nominations close at noon on Friday 12 August 2022.
+- It is the responsibility of the candidate to ensure all nomination documents are submitted together and they are all correct. - The lodgement of nomination documents should not be left to the last minute. - Nominations close at noon on Friday 1 August 2025.

-Christchurch City Council's office hours for lodgement are Monday to Friday 9am and 5pm, from Friday 15 July 2022 to Friday 12 August, except on 12 August noon is the cut off for lodgement.
+Christchurch City Council's office hours for lodgement are Monday to Friday 9am and 5pm, from Friday 4 July 2025 to Friday 1 August, except on 1 August noon is the cut off for lodgement.